15th of January, 2025

 Mexico: Cotton Production, Supply and Distribution

-In Mexico, planted area and yields are constrained by limited access to innovative seed technologies and high input costs.
+In Mexico, the planted area and yields are limited by restricted access to innovative seed technologies and high input costs.

-The Mexican government has not approved any GM cotton planting permits since 2019.
+Additionally, the Mexican government has not granted any permits for GM cotton planting since 2019.

 GM cotton seeds

-The government also restricted glyphosate imports under the February 2023 Corn Decree, which calls for phasing out the use of glyphosate by 2024.
+The government also imposed restrictions on glyphosate imports through the February 2023 Corn Decree, which mandates phasing out the use of glyphosate by 2024.

-Some cotton growers have tried to overcome the production challenges they face by investing in new irrigation systems that are more efficient in their use of water and fertilizer.
+To overcome production challenges, some cotton growers have invested in new irrigation systems that are more efficient in their use of water and fertilizer.

-Some cotton growers have tried to overcome the production challenges they face by investing in new irrigation systems that are more efficient in their use of water and fertilizer.
+Some cotton growers are addressing production challenges by investing in new irrigation systems that are more efficient in their use of water and fertilizer.

-But the new systems are expensive and subject to damage from frequent power outages.
+However, these systems are costly and vulnerable to damage from frequent power outages.

-Even with financing provided by the ginning companies, producers have no real incentive to continue investing when considering the other yield constraints, including drought conditions and limited access to new seed varieties.
+Even with financing from ginning companies, producers lack a real incentive to continue investing, considering other yield limitations, such as drought conditions and limited access to new seed varieties.

-Investments in more efficient machinery and increased mill capacity could allow the Mexican textile industry to adapt and respond quickly if consumer demand increases.
+Investments in more efficient machinery and expanded mill capacity could help the Mexican textile industry adapt and respond quickly if consumer demand rises.

-According to U.S. government projections, cotton imports for the 2023/24 season will be 900,000 bales, a 20% increase over the previous year due to lower expected production.
+According to U.S. government projections, cotton imports for the 2023/24 season will total 900,000 bales.
+This represents a 20% increase compared to the previous year, due to lower expected production.